-Group Direct Impact Indirect Impact Little / No Impact Explanation (please state) - Mental Health X It is not anticipated that the proposals will affect how people with Mental Health issues access adaptations but will allow them access to other new initiatives.
+Group (please state) Direct Impact Indirect Impact Little / No Impact Explanation Mental Health X New proposals will have a positive effect how people with Mental Health issues access adaptations and will allow them access to other new initiatives.
 Carers X Housing adaptations in any form will have a positive impact for carers.
 Making adaptations easier to obtain will assist in reducing carer stress at an earlier stage.

 Military Veterans X It is not anticipated that the proposals will affect how Military Veterans access adaptations and will allow them access to other initiatives.
-Breast Feeding X It is not anticipated that the proposals will affect an effect on Breast Feeding Are there any other groups who you feel may be impacted, directly or indirectly, by this project, proposal or service / contract change? (e.g. vulnerable residents, isolated residents, low income households) Group (please state) Direct Impact Indirect Impact Little / No Impact Explanation Vulnerable residents X Vulnerable home owners who are not eligible to apply for adaptations and are unable to carry out basic essential repairs to their homes will now be able to apply for assistance.
-Assisting with essential repairs will help to reduce development of some longer term health issues related to dampness, lack of adequate heating, mental health, well-being, etc.
+Breast Feeding X It is not anticipated that the proposals will affect an effect on Breast Feeding project, proposal or Are there any other groups who you feel may be impacted, directly or indirectly, by this project, proposal or service / contract change? (e.g. vulnerable residents, isolated residents, low income households) Group (please state) Direct Impact Indirect Impact Little / No Impact Explanation Vulnerable residents X Vulnerable home owners who are not eligible to apply for adaptations and are unable to carry out basic essential